KnoP-01/rapid-for-vim/README.md

 # rapid-for-vim

+**READ [TL:DR][2] FIRST** if you want more than just syntax highlight and automatic indenting.
+It is a quick overview over the most important options and mappings provided by Rapid for Vim.
+For more details see the [help][3] file.

 ## Introduction:

-Have a look at [tl:dr][2] to get a very quick overview over the most important options provided by Rapid for Vim.
-For more details see the [help][3] file.

-Rapid for Vim (7.4 or later) is a collection of Vim scripts to help programing ABB industrial robots.
+Rapid for [Vim][10] (7.4 or later) is a collection of Vim scripts to help programing [ABB industrial robots][9].

 It provides
 * syntax highlighting,
-* auto indention,
+* indenting,
 * concealing of structure values (e.g. MoveJ \* v2500...),
+* support for commentary [vimscript #3695][7], matchit [vimscript #39][8] and matchup [vimscript #5624][11],
-* mappings and settings to navigate through code in a backup folder structure and
+* mappings and settings to navigate through code in a backup folder structure,
+* text objects for functions,
 * mappings to insert a body of a new PROC, FUNC, TRAP et al based on user defined templates or hopefully sane defaults.

-Most of this is optional, though some things are default on.
-Have a look in the [rapid-options][6] section in the help for more details.

 **Note:** Keep your files to be edited in one folder or in a regular robot backup folder structure.
-Rapid for Vim modifies 'path' by default accordingly.
+Rapid for Vim modifies 'path' accordingly.
+**Note to Linux users:** Keep your files to be edited on a FAT file system.
+Some features need the case insensitive file system to work properly.

 ## Installation:

+### Installation with vim-plug:  ~

+Put this in your .vimrc:  >

+    call plug#begin('~/.vim/plugged')
+      Plug 'KnoP-01/rapid-for-vim'
+    call plug#end()
+    syntax off                 " undo what plug#begin() did to syntax filetype plugin indent off " undo what plug#begin() did to filetype syntax on                  " if you want
+    filetype plugin indent on  " you may either choose indent or plugin if you want

+For the first installation run: >

+    :PlugInstall

+Update every once in a while with: >

+    :PlugUpdate

+### Manual installation:  ~

 Extract the most recent [release][1] and copy the folders `/doc`, `/ftdetect`, `/ftplugin`, `/indent` and `/syntax` into your `~/.vim/` or `%USERPROFILE%\vimfiles\` directory.
 Overwrite rapid.\* files from older installation.

-To fully use these plugins put >
+Put the following in your .vimrc: >

+    syntax on
     filetype plugin indent on
-    syntax on

-in your .vimrc

 You may have to run >